w3spi5/codepack/README.md

   <img src="logo.webp" alt="x-tractor Logo" width="500"/>
 </p>

-Ultra-aggressive CLI tool to extract folder structure and file contents with advanced minification for AI processing.
+Ultra-efficient CLI tool to extract folder structure and file contents with advanced minification for AI processing.

 It's an essential utility for developers, system administrators, and power users who need an efficient solution for file management, data extraction, and AI-ready code preparation.